Introducing the Velocity Logbook v2.0

 The second chart allows you to filter and show all instances of profiling scores for a given exercise.
 This then charts all the scores you have achieved and a trend line to highlight change over time.

-Exercise and athlete names database
+Exercise database

 The exercises within the dropdown are taken from the exercise list at the back of the document, this list matches the exercises available within the current MetricVBT app.
 Feel free to add more to the bottom of the list if you need.